-March 5, 2014: Michigan Professor receives Ralph N. Adams Award
+March 5, 2014: Michigan Professor receives Ralph N. Adams Award at Pittcon

 Mark E. Meyerhoff, the Philip J. Elving Collegiate Professor of Chemistry at the University of Michigan, was awarded the Ralph N. Adams Award in Bioanalytical Chemistry at Pittcon in Chicago on March 5, 2014.
 Meyerhoff's analytical chemistry research interests are in creating ion-, gas-, and bio-selective electrochemical sensors suitable for measurements of clinically important analytes.
 He and his collaborators have published more than 330 papers describing this research.

 The Adams Award, sponsored by the Pittsburgh Conference and Friends of Ralph N. Adams, was established in 2005 to honor an outstanding scientist who has advanced the field of bioanalytical chemistry through research, innovation and/or education.
 A complete list of award winners can be found on the Adams Institute's webpage.

 January 06, 2014: Adams Students honored for research posters, presentations at bioscience symposium